eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/Software Development View/page_software-development-view.md

 For a data consumer, there are currently the following steps where they have to lookup digital twins of other partners in the Catena-X network.

-- The data consumer in the Traceability use case in most cases will use the Unique ID of a part to lookup the digital twin (more precisely, its AAS ID) of this part.
+- The data consumer in the Digital Twin use case in most cases will use the Unique ID of a part to lookup the digital twin (more precisely, its AAS ID) of this part.
 - The data consumer from another use case (e.g., Circular Economy), might either use the Unique ID of a part (if known) or the local IDs of a part to lookup the part's digital twin (AAS ID) depending on what is available in the use case.

 ##### Lookup up a Digital Twin with Local IDs